kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## higher.y                  18, 364                         4.7, 95.3
     ## romantic.y               259, 123                            68, 32

+Missing data can also include outliers, I will discuss these if when at any time in my analysis I have a distribution which is close to normal.
+We can look for outliers and remove them.
+Missing data and outliers are similar.
+Missing data if it is significant in our data set could reduce the the probability of rejecting the null hypothesis and so we could end up with a Type II error also known as a false negative.

-I am going to ignore missing data, which is one of the thing we can do with missing data.
+I am going to ignore missing data, which is one of the things we can do with missing data.

 # Relationships

 Before we continue to examine relationships in our data set.
 We need to discuss the type of tests we can conduct.
 Depending on the variables types we have a choice of either parametric or non-parametric

-  - Parametric tests need to pass some assumptions, that the variable is normally distributed, that the sample variance is homogeneous.
-These are usually more powerful than non-parametric because we use all the data.
+  - Parametric tests are usually more powerful than non-parametric because we use all the data, they need to pass some assumptions:
+    \*\* Must be Normally distributed (skew and kurtosis… outliers)
+    \*\* Homogeneity of variance (Levenes test or Barletts test, Barletts test has better performance if we sure our data is strongly normal)
+    \*\* Interval data or Ratio
+    \*\* Independent

   - Non-parametric tests don’t need to pass the same assumptions, variables do not need to be normally distributed.
-Most of these test work on the principle of ranking.
+Most of these tests work on the principle of ranking.

 Below I have organized a list of the statistical tests which apply to each search question.
 I will explain these in the following sections where I will show an example of each.